RobertDober/lab42_streams/demo/035-helpers.md

 ##### Infinite segments

-The following code is, what I call the _trap of laziness_, if we segment, say the ints into ints smaller than 42 and the rest as follows:
+The following code demontsrates, what I call the _trap of laziness_, if we segment, say the ints into ints smaller than 42 and the rest as follows:

 ```ruby